vlshields/Eclipse/PACKAGING_GUIDLINES.md

 As long as it's clear, the actual name of the folder doesn't matter too much.

 ### Packaging
 Please use eclipse_logo.png as the icon.
-Once you have comleted your build, please place it in your build folder along with the original .love file and open a [pull request](https://github.com/vlshields/Eclipse/pulls).
+Once you have completed your build, please place it in your build folder along with the original .love file and open a [pull request](https://github.com/vlshields/Eclipse/pulls).
 I will review the PR within a few days and likely merge it.